How To Know When It's Time To Walk Away From Love

 When There is Any Abuse

-If you are experiencing any type of abuse in a relationship, it's a sign that you need to walk away.
-This is not a relationship that is built on true love.
+If you are experiencing any type of abuse in a relationship, it's a sign that you need to walk away and that the relationship should have ended the moment it started happening.
+This is not a relationship that is built on true romantic love.
 Don't get caught up in thinking that the only type of abuse that warrants separating is physical abuse.
 Emotional abuse and verbal abuse are not okay in a relationship and is not something that you should stand for.

 Also, you must remember that sexual abuse can also be in a relationship as well.
 Just because you are dating or married does not give that person the privilege to ignore your consent or lack of it.